tornography/pw-colors/README.md

 ## Usage

 1. Import `src/colors.scss` in your scss/sass files to use the sass variables
-   1. Alternatively import `colors-and|$properties.scss` to add css custom properties to your output
+   1. Alternatively import `colors-and-properties.scss` to add css custom properties to your output
 2. Import `dist/colors.css` in your css files to use the css custom properties

 ## Color Names